moming2k/AgentSmith/README.md

 The script uses OpenAI's natural language processing (NLP) capabilities to create new tasks based on the objective and generate code based on the task.

+_warning!_ **This script uses GPT-4 and may make many repeated calls to the API.
+Remember to regularly check your API usage and billing.**

 # Dependencies
     pip install black
     pip install flake8